Investing 101: A Comprehensive Guide to Building Financial Literacy and Confidence

 - Thinkorswim by TD Ameritrade: Offers advanced charting tools alongside simulated trading.

-These simulators let you test strategies without the fear of losing money, helping build confidence in navigating the market.
+These simulators enable you to test strategies without the fear of losing money, helping build confidence in navigating the market.

 4. Join Investment Communities